-My recent trip to Disney World gave me a chance to see some changes to the Magic Kingdom since I last visited in 2008.
+My recent trip to Disney World gave me a chance to see some changes to the Magic Kingdom since I last visited.

 Look here — just over the mountaintops, there’s Beast’s Castle!

 It’s all another bit of Disney illusion — err, magic — because the inside of the castle (and actually the inside of all those mountains) is a restaurant, called Be Our Guest (Be Our Guest, of course, is a nod to the Beauty and the Beast theme, being the title of a song from the movie).

 Be Our Guest is a counter-serve restaurant; not a sit-down-and-order place.
 But although it’s “quick serve,” there’s not a lot quick about it.
 Probably because it is new, the place fills up quickly.
 The day we ate there, I stood in line 90 minutes before the line reached the door.

 Disney does make the waiting more palatable with all the fun-to-see details, like this gargoyle lining the way.

 Once inside, there are more visual delights.
 We are in Beast’s Castle, after all!